asr-forkenbrock/custom-cpp-interpreter/README.md

 # Custom Programming Language - Inspired by Python

 A lightweight interpreted programming language written entirely in C++.
-The project includes a hand-written lexer, recursive-descent parser, abstract syntax tree (AST), and tree-walking interpreter.
-The language uses Python-inspired syntax while remaining intentionally simple for educational purposes.
+The project implements every stage of the language pipeline—from lexical analysis and recursive-descent parsing to Abstract Syntax Tree (AST) generation and interpretation—without relying on third-party parsing libraries.
+Inspired by Python, the language provides a clean, readable syntax while demonstrating the core concepts behind modern language implementation.

 ## Features
 - Hand-written lexer